connexcs/docs/docs/customer-ratecard.md

     |**Half-Down**|Values 0 through 5; rounded down (0.1234)|

 + **Duration Rounding**: The same rounding options, but for the call duration.
-+ **Public Options**: Choose what you can do with the card information: view it via HTML (on a web page), download CSV (a spreadsheet), and whether to list the rate card in the customer portal (customers can view cards not currently on their account and select them for use). (**Note: API Querying is no longer available.**)
++ **Public Options**: Choose what you can do with the card information: view it via HTML (on a web page), download CSV (a spreadsheet), and whether to list the rate card in the customer portal (customers can view cards not presently on their account and select them for use). (**Note: API Querying is no longer available.**)
 + **Dynamic Routing**: Manually created cards (added via upload or edited in-browser) have the option to use Dynamic Routing to select routes for the card, essentially changing the routing without creating new cards.

    Customer Cards generated from the Provider card use predetermined LCR (Least Cost Routing) based on the Parent card.